Aviva Investors are calling for ‘no-go’ commitments from extractive mining companies to protect world heritage sites.

 In 2017 we were also honoured to receive the Responsible Investor Award for Innovation and Industry Leadership.
 It’s a testament to the market-leading way we stay at the centre of, and tirelessly push forward, the ESG issues that matter most to the investment community.
 This has included the launching of investor guidance on Corporate Culture, Antibiotic Resistance and Sustainable Fisheries.

 Advocating for sustainability

-Finance plays an important role in the Paris Climate Change Agreement.
-We remain engaged in how our industry can support the transition to a low-carbon economy, and how we can directly finance assets that help reach this goal.
+Finance plays an important role in meeting the targets of the Paris Climate Change Agreement.
+Aviva Investors remain engaged in how our industry can support the transition to a low-carbon economy, and how we can directly finance assets that help reach this goal.

 Protecting UNESCO world heritage sites